askehansen/houdini.js/README.md

 ### Select/Radio

-We want to show a message depending on what payment type the user choose
+We want to show a message depending on what payment type the user choose:

 ```html
 <select name="payment">